Skipped to content anchor

 3: Get your financing in place.

 Once you’ve considered all of the cost factors, you’ll need to ensure you have the funds to pay for those home renovations.
 Ideally, this will be done through a ‘reno fund’ you’ve been saving towards.
 However, the way life happens these days, that’s not always possible.
-If you end up needing to supplement the cost of your renos, consider borrowing options such as a line of credit.
+If you end up needing to supplement the cost of your renos, consider borrowing options such as a secured line of credit.
 It’s a lot cheaper than using high-interest credit cards and payments also tend to be way more flexible.
 Just be sure to exercise caution with how much credit you use, as you will have to pay it off eventually.

 4: Look into government grants and rebates.